PunishXIV/Splatoon/Presets/Endwalker content/Duties/Mount Rokkon(Normal&Savage).md

-Compatible with both normal and savage
+Compatible with both normal and savage<br>
 The content is written in Japanese.
-Please rewrite to your own language if necessary.
+Please rewrite to your own language if necessary.<br>
-If you just want to use it, just import the layout below and you can use it in any language.
+If you just want to use it, just import the layout below and you can use it in any language.<br>
+If you can make it yourself, add your own layout and add it to this .md File!<br>
 (by AkiyoSama)